 - Never idle your car in an attached garage, because the exhaust can blow into your home.

 - Salt lamps are a natural way to clean indoor air.
-They are made from Himalayan salt crystals and just like the beeswax candles, they release negative ions in to the air to help clean it.
+They are made from Himalayan salt crystals and just like beeswax candles, they release negative ions into the air to help clean it.

 - When showering, draw moisture out of your bathroom by running the fan.
 You will reduce the risk of mold developing.
 You should also run the fan when using products that contain fragrance or vapors, such as nail polish or hair spray.

 Contact us to learn more ways we can help make your indoor air healthier.
 Robison serves Elmsford, Greenburgh, Mount Pleasant, New Rochelle, White Plains, Yonkers, and surrounding towns in Westchester and Putnam counties, NY.